brooksjaredc/podcast_network/docs/visual_design_progress.md

    - Preserve density while improving hierarchy.
    - Add table context and filter-bar surfaces to browse/ranking pages.

-6. [In progress] Make Map and Six Degrees more immersive than browse pages.
+6. [Done] Make Map and Six Degrees more immersive than browse pages.
    - Treat graph/path visuals and command surfaces as first-class experiment areas.
    - Keep the surrounding UI light enough that the visualizations stand out.
    - Align the Six Degrees path graphic palette with the warm site system instead